-In Chapter IV, the DSA outlines the framework for enforcement, implementation, cooperation and sanctions.
+In Chapter IV, the DSA outlines the framework for enforcement, implementation, cooperation and penalties.
 The DSA combines the country-of-origin principle with a decisive centralisation of powers, in the hands of the Commission, when it comes to enforcement against the most powerful platforms.
 It provides sufficient tools to curb illegal content, including copyright-infringing content through various enforcement measures, including blocking orders against access providers.
-The European Commission has significant supervisory and empowerment powers.
-The Commission is the primary regulator for VLOPs and very large online search engines (VLOSEs).
+Digital Service (DSC) Coordinator S s k B H The European Commission has significant supervisory and empowerment powers.
+The Commission is the primary regulator for VLOPs and VLOSEs.
 The centralised approach is set due to the potential cross-border impact in case of failure to comply with the DSA obligations.
-T a s k s The Commission has exclusive powers for provisions in Section 5 of Chapter III, the due diligence obligations, including risk assessments, independent audits, and additional online advertising transparency.
+European Commission Layered enforcement European Board for Digital Services (EBDS) EBDS is an independent advisory group aimed at supporting consistent application of the DSA.
+It comprises all DSCs who have voting power, and the Commission as a chair, without voting power. \\\\\ Primary role is advisory, which includes drafting codes of conduct and supporting joint investigations between the DSCs and the Commission.
+Advises the DSCs and the Commission about appropriate enforcement measures, especially for the VLOPs.
+Tasks The Commission has exclusive powers for provisions in Section 5 of Chapter III, the due diligence obligations, including risk assessments, independent audits, and additional online advertising transparency.
 Investigative powers, exercised either through its own initiative or at a request of a Digital Service Coordinator (DSC) upon suspicion of infringement by VLOPs or VLOSEs.
 Enforcement powers, including the request to provide information, issue non-compliance decisions, impose fines and make legally binding commitments.
-European Commission European Commission Layered enforcement European Board for Digital Service Coordinator (DSC) Articles 49 and 50 of the DSA establish the national DSC as a main enforcement authority.
+Articles 49 and 50 of the DSA establish the national DSC as a main competent authority.
 In line with Recital 109, Member States could appoint more than one competent authority.
-This would enable the appointment of a separate DSC for the copyright protection.
-EBDS is an independent advisory group aimed at supporting consistent application of the DSA.
-It comprises all DSCs who have voting power, and the Commission as a chair, without voting power.
-Have vast investigation powers, including carrying out on-site inspections, interviewing staff members, and requiring the production of documents and information.
-Primary role is advisory, which includes drafting codes of conduct and supporting joint investigations between the DSCs and the Commission.
-Have extensive enforcement powers, including making compliance agreements, imposing interim measures, fines and penalties. k s ಡ Advises the DSCs and the Commission about appropriate enforcement measures, especially for the VLOPs.
+This would enable the appointment of a separate DSC for the copyright protection. \\\\\ Have vast investigation powers, including carrying out on-site inspections, interviewing staff members, and requiring the production of documents and information.
+Have extensive enforcement powers, including making compliance agreements, imposing interim measures, fines and penalties.
 Are responsible for coordinating the enforcement of the DSA - DSCs have to cooperate with each other, national authorities, EBDS and the Commission.
-References
+Recipients of the service have the right to lodge a complaint with the DSC against providers of intermediary services alleging an infringement of DSA (Article 53).